sevresbabylone/hackerest/README.md

 # hackerest
-A hackernews / pinterest mashup
+A hackernews / pinterest mashup made during a mini hackathon